 At the moment, Lopez Reinmiller is working with the Seattle Clemency Project to represent a client who has been incarcerated for more than thirty years, ever since he was a juvenile.
 Lopez Reinmiller wants to make sure that people such as her client are afforded legal representation if there is an opportunity for them to appeal a sentence or request clemency or early release on the basis of criminal justice reform.

 This can all be time consuming, but Lopez Reinmiller wouldn’t have it any other way.
 She credits her family with supporting her in both her daily work at T-Mobile and her community service and activist efforts.
 “I have a daughter who’s seeing me model a certain commitment and behavior,” she said.
 “I’m hopeful she will model that later in life and that she’ll feel strong when it comes to giving back to her community, wherever that may be.

 “When you demonstrate social responsibility and make it a priority,” she continues, “it really does follow you.
 It has a tendency to envelop the people around you, whether it’s your family, your friends, your network, or your coworkers.”

-Greenberg Traurig, LLP: “Congratulations, Monica Lopez Reinmiller on the recognition of your legal accomplishments, contributions to T-Mobile and the compliance industry as a whole.
+Greenberg Traurig, LLP: “Congratulations, Monica Lopez Reinmiller on your profile in Hispanic Executive.
 We are proud to call you our partner and friend.” –Adelaida Vasquez Mihu and Sandra Gonzalez